Autoscaling pods using custom metrics in GKE

 type: ClusterIP

-Expose the app metrics through Prometheus exporter
+Expose the application metrics through Prometheus exporter

-Unfortunately, this is not the case for our Selenium Grid application.
-The metric we need is not available in the required format, so we have one more step to do before being able to grab the metric and push it into the Google Cloud Monitoring (formerly Stackdriver) service.
+Unfortunately, this is not already the case for our 'Selenium Grid' application.
+The metric we need is not available in the required format, so we have one more step to do before being able to grab the metric and push it into the 'Google Cloud Monitoring' (formerly 'Stackdriver') service.

-Fortunately, someone has already created a Prometheus metrics exporter for Selenium Grid.
-That exporter query Selenium Grid API, creates useful metrics from the responses and exposes them in the Prometheus format through an HTTP endpoint.
-Have a look at Writing Prometheus exporters for more.
+Fortunately, someone has already created a Prometheus metrics exporter for 'Selenium Grid'.
+That exporter queries the 'Selenium Grid' API, creates useful metrics from the responses and exposes them in the Prometheus format through an HTTP endpoint.
+For more about Prometheus exporters, have a look at Writing Prometheus exporters.

 apiVersion: apps/v1